Amazon turns to toys, home goods in latest brick-and-mortar trial | MarketScreener

 Drawing on its wealth of customer data, Amazon has stocked the store with its best sellers as well as products popular with New Yorkers.
-The shop, known as Amazon 4-Star, will let customers play with Echo speakers, Kindle e-readers and other devices made by the company, and it also will sell books, games and kitchenware.
+The shop, known as Amazon 4-star, will let customers play with Echo speakers, Kindle e-readers and other devices made by the company.
+It will also sell books, games and kitchenware.

 The news marks Amazon's latest incursion into the turf of rivals such as Target Corp, which has courted urban shoppers with new small-format stores.
 It also highlights how the world's largest online retailer, famous for upending retail chains' business, is increasingly turning to physical stores to please customers.